Fees and Charges (2026)

 (Powers of the Board of Directors)

-1. The Board of Directors is responsible for representing CIMARA and exercising the powers necessary to carry out activities that fall within the scope of CIMARA, namely:
+1. The Board of Directors is responsible for representing CIMARA and exercising the powers necessary to carry out the activities included in CIMARA’s purpose, namely:

-• Enter into personnel contracts and establish the respective working conditions;
+• Concluding personnel contracts and setting the respective working conditions;

-• Enter into contracts with a view to providing CIMARA with the necessary means to carry out its activities;
+• Concluding contracts with a view to providing CIMARA with the necessary means to pursue its activities;

-• Present the budget proposal and financial statements to the Fiscal Council, in order to issue the necessary opinion;
+• Submitting the budget proposal and year-end accounts to the Supervisory Board for the necessary opinion;

-• Prepare the activity plan, budget, report and accounts to be presented for consideration for voting by the General Assembly;
+• Preparing the activity plan, budget, report, and year-end accounts to be submitted for appraisal and voting by the General Assembly;

-• Collect revenue, if any, and authorize expenses;
+• Collecting revenue, if any, and authorizing expenses;

-• Propose to the General Assembly the amendment of CIMARA’s Statutes and Internal Regulations;
+• Proposing to the General Assembly the amendment of the Bylaws and CIMARA’s Internal Regulation;

-• Execute and enforce the deliberations and recommendations of the General Assembly;
+• Executing and ensuring the execution of the resolutions and recommendations of the General Assembly;

-• Define the establishment of delegations or any other forms of representation of CIMARA throughout the Autonomous Region;
+• Defining the establishment of branches or any other forms of representation of CIMARA throughout the Autonomous Region;

 Article 16

-1. The Supervisory Board is made up of a president and two members.
+1. The Supervisory Board is composed of a president and two voting members.

-2. The Supervisory Board meets whenever necessary and at least twice a year, in order to prepare and issue the necessary opinion on the financial statements and budget proposal presented by the Board of Directors.
+2. The Supervisory Board meets whenever necessary and at least twice a year to prepare and issue the necessary opinion on the year-end accounts and budget proposal presented by the Board of Directors.

-3. The convening of meetings of the Fiscal Council will be the responsibility of the respective president.
+3. The convening of Supervisory Board meetings shall be the responsibility of its president.

-4. In exercising its powers, the Supervisory Board may request information from any corporate body.
+4. In the exercise of its powers, the Supervisory Board may request information from any governing body.

 Article 17